jumphone/FitDevo/README.md

     A vector of inferred DP

-## Demo 1 | infer developmental potential (DP) using expression matrix of scRNA-seq data
+## Demo 1 | Infer developmental potential (DP) using expression matrix of scRNA-seq data

     # R 4.0.3